lingxz/blog/_posts/2017-08-11-easy-unit-testing-with-magicmock.md

 ---
-title: Easy unittesting with MagicMock
+title: Easy unit testing with MagicMock
 excerpt: MagicMock is incredibly useful for python unit testing in many ways.
 This is one simple use case where it is particularly convenient.
 ---